appsody/website/content/docs/using-appsody/building.md

 ```
 The application image built by `appsody build` will be tagged with the name `mynamespace/myrepository[:tag]`, and pushed to the registry at the URL that you specify with `<registry-url:PORT>`.

-> A push is triggered when using the `--push-url` flag even if the `--push` flag is not specified.
-The `--push` and `--push-url` flags are also available to the [appsody deploy](/docs/using-appsody/deploying) command.
+> If `--push-url` flag is not specified, the image is pushed to DockerHub.
+A push is triggered when using the `--push-url` flag even if the `--push` flag is not specified.